Archive-42/redux-docs/md-docs/part-2-app-structure.md

 <span class="token plain"> </span><span class="token tag punctuation" style="color: #f8f8f2">&lt;/</span><span class="token tag" style="color: #f92672">div</span><span class="token tag punctuation" style="color: #f8f8f2">&gt;</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">)</span>

-Copy

-We _could_ keep the current number string in the Redux store, by dispatching an action in the input's `onChange` handler and keeping it in our reducer.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">)</span>We _could_ keep the current number string in the Redux store, by dispatching an action in the input's `onChange` handler and keeping it in our reducer.
 But, that doesn't give us any benefit.
 The only place that text string is used is here, in the `<Counter>` component.
 (Sure, there's only one other component in this example: `<App>`.
 But even if we had a larger application with many components, only `<Counter>` cares about this input value.)

 So, it makes sense to keep that value in a `useState` hook here in the `<Counter>` component.